Appearance

 You can define both application- and project-level listeners.

-Declarative registration of listeners allows you to achieve better performance than registering listeners from code.
-The advantage is because listener instances get created lazily - the first time an event is sent to the topic - and not during application startup or project opening.
+Listeners are registered via the @TopicImpl annotation on the implementation class.
+The platform-side listener interface is annotated with @TopicAPI, which defines the topic and its scope.
+This declarative registration allows for better performance because listener instances get created lazily -- the first time an event is sent to the topic -- and not during application startup or project opening.

 Defining Application-Level Listeners

-As a specific example, if you want to receive events about all virtual file system changes, you need to implement the BulkFileListener interface, corresponding to the topic VirtualFileManager.VFS_CHANGES.
-To subscribe to this topic from code, you could use something like the following snippet:
+As a specific example, if you want to receive events about all virtual file system changes, you need to implement the BulkFileListener interface.
+The platform already defines this interface with @TopicAPI:

 @Override

-public void after(@NotNull List<? extends VFileEvent> events) {
+public void after(@Nonnull List<? extends VFileEvent> events) {

 // handle the events